box/box-ui-elements/README.md

 * Limited support for Internet Explorer 11 (requires ES2015 polyfill)
 * Mobile Chrome and Safari

-### React Virtualized
-As of September 2021, Box UI Elements has migrated to a forked version of `react-virtualized` under the Box namespace at `@box/react-virtualized`.
-This change is due to accessibility requirements and the main package being mostly unmaintained.

 # Contributing
 Our contributing guidelines can be found in [CONTRIBUTING.md](CONTRIBUTING.md).
 The development setup instructions can be found in [DEVELOPING.md](DEVELOPING.md).